Murturtle/MeshLinkBeta/README.md

 `[INFO] New MeshLink update ready https://github.com/Murturtle/MeshLinkBeta`

 There will be a way to update easily soon, for now check each files update time and re download them.
+Make sure to increment the `rev` setting in `config.yml` or you will keep getting notified that there is an update!

 ## Suggestions/Feature Requests
 Put them in issues.